-Formed in 1988, Forty Degrees South have 30 years of robust singing under their belts.
+Formed in 1988, Forty Degrees South have over 30 years of robust singing under their belts.
 First known as The Roaring Forties, in 2018 they became Forty Degrees South (40°S or “forties” for short).

 lengthy list of themes: sea shanties, whaling songs, forebitters, work songs, mining songs, union songs, bush songs, songs of Australian history, protest songs, humorous songs, god-bothering songs, drinking songs – you name it!

 They are regulars on the Australian folk festival circuit and have toured in the United Kingdom, Europe, the United States, New Zealand and Norfolk Island.

 The Forties are always reinventing themselves, but some things remain constant – the enjoyment they get from singing harmonies and encouraging audience participation.